Tummy Tuck (Abdominoplasty)

 What kind of recovery should be expected?

-Depending on the extent of the procedure, some patients may not need an overnight hospital stay.
 For about a week after a tummy tuck procedure, the abdomen will be swollen and sore and there may be some difficulty in standing upright.
 Most patients require one to two weeks before returning to work and a normal schedule, and can expect to be fully recovered in about six weeks.
 It is a good idea to exercise after surgery, but only after enough healing time has passed so that you can exercise comfortably.
 There will be a scar from the procedure that may appear to worsen during the first three to six months, but after about eight or nine months they will flatten and lighten in color.

 Who is an ideal candidate for a tummy tuck procedure?